 After you remove the bandage, you should wash your tattoo.
 Use lukewarm water and mild, liquid antibacterial or antimicrobial soap to gently remove any ointment, blood, and plasma and to completely clean the area.
 Provon Antimicrobial Lotion Soap is a good choice; it's a mild moisturizing cleanser specifically made for piercing and tattoo care.
 Never use a washcloth; it's too abrasive.
 Your hand is your best tool.

 Then, pat—don't rub—the area firmly with a clean towel or paper towel to get it completely dry.
 Follow with a very light application of A&D, Bacitracin, or a similar antibacterial ointment—but not Neosporin.
 This is a wonderful product for cuts and scrapes, but not for tattoos.
-Many people have allergic reactions to Neosporin, which causes little red bumps.
-When the bumps go away, so does the ink, and you end up with a polka-dotted tattoo.
+Many people have allergic reactions to Neosporin, which can cause little red bumps.
+When the bumps go away, so does the ink, and you can end up with a polka-dotted tattoo.

 After that, continue to keep your tattoo clean.
 After some time has passed, you can use a dye- and fragrance-free lotion when needed instead of ointment to keep the skin soft.